articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 • We consider an area to watch to be a potential problem or risk that we believe could undermine the entity's transition plan.
 In general, areas to watch are risks that the entity plans to mitigate or residual risks that will likely remain after the entity has taken mitigating actions.
 For example, we could consider an entity's exposure to increasing levels of physical risk as an area to watch.
 If other environmental or social factors are more material for the entity than climate transition, we might highlight that as an area to watch.

-Our current activity analysis displays our qualitative opinion of how consistent an entity's current economic activities are with a low carbon, climate resilient future.
+Our current status analysis represents our qualitative opinion of how consistent an entity's current economic activities are with a low carbon, climate resilient future.
 We use our "Analytical Approach: Shades of Green Assessments" to assign Shades of Green to the entity's current economic activities.
 We determine Shades based on our analysis of climate and nonclimate environmental factors.
-Our activity analysis and subsequent shades assigned does not reflect an activity's social risks or benefits.
+Our analysis of activities and subsequent shades assigned does not reflect an activity's social risks or benefits.

 image